What could Glenn Youngkin as governor actually do to alter admissions at TJ?

 Through the years, a long string of superintendents sought to boost diversity at the school by tweaking the admissions system.
 None of the changes — most of them relatively minor — yielded results.

-That changed last year, when Superintendent Scott Brabrand and the school board enacted the most radical revisions to TJ’s admissions process since the school’s founding.
+That changed last year, when Schools Superintendent Scott Brabrand and the school board enacted the most radical revisions to TJ’s admissions process since the school’s founding.
 Brabrand was partly responding to alumni and parent outrage over the “too small for reporting” statistic — and partly responding to a nationwide movement against systemic racism spurred by the murder of George Floyd.

 The Fairfax school board approved Brabrand’s plan to remove the admissions test, nix a $100 application fee and require admissions officers to consider TJ applicants’ “experience factors,” such as socioeconomic status.

 Proponents argue these changes remove important barriers that have long discouraged students from under-resourced households from applying.
-The cancellation of the admissions test in particular helps level the playing field, said Makya Little, a TJ alum and prominent advocate for greater diversity at the school.
+The cancellation of the admissions test in particular helps level the playing field, said Makya Little, a TJ graduate and prominent advocate of greater diversity at the school.

 Over the years, parents have paid thousands of dollars to enroll their children in test prep programs.
 The frenzy is international: In South Korea, preschools near Korean churches advertised they can help parents get children into TJ, The Post reported in 2015.